zyro23/grails-spring-websocket/README.md

 </html>
 ```

-The index view of the controller above.
-It connects to the message broker and subscribes to <code>/topic/hello</code>.
+This would be the index view of the controller above.
+The js connects to the message broker and subscribes to <code>/topic/hello</code>.
-For this example, i added a button allowing to trigger a send/receive roundtrip. the use of jquery is **not required**.
+For this example, i added a button allowing to trigger a send/receive roundtrip.
+The use of jquery is **not required**.

 Dont be confused about the credentials shown in this snippet - they do not matter.
 Stomp supports other transports like tcp, too.
 There, such an authentication can be useful.